Veerapan Superamaniam

-Veerapan a/l Superamaniam (born 30 March 1975) is a Malaysian politician who has served as Member of the Negeri Sembilan State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Menteri Besar Aminuddin Harun since May 2018 as well as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Repah since March 2008.
+Veerapan a/l Superamaniam (born 30 March 1975) is a Malaysian politician who served as Member of the Negeri Sembilan State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under former Menteri Besar Aminuddin Harun from May 2018 to August 2026 as well as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Repah from March 2008 to August 2026.
 He is a member of the Democratic Action Party (DAP), a component party of the PH and formerly Pakatan Rakyat (PR) coalitions.